 Under the SDL Act, employers are required to contribute SDL for all employees* up to the first $4,500 of each employee's total monthly wages at a levy rate of 0.25% or a minimum of $2 (for total wages of $800 or less), whichever is higher.

-The total monthly wages includes any salary, commission, bonus, leave pay, overtime pay, allowance and other payments in cash.
+The total monthly wages include any salary, commission, bonus, leave pay, overtime pay, allowance, and other payments in cash.

 After computing the SDL for each employee, you need to add up the total amount of SDL payable and round down to the nearest dollar.
-The table below shows an example on the computation of the SDL payable.
+Here’s an example of an SDL computation:

 2. You will be penalized with an extra of 10% per annum on the total outstanding amount of SDL for late payment.

-In Swingvy, you might find some discrepancies if the payroll report is compared to the CPF file (in CPF website).
+In Swingvy, you might find some discrepancies if the payroll report is compared to the CPF file (on the CPF website).
 The difference is caused by The Skill Development Levy (SDL).
-It is part of SDL file format requirement that the final amount of SDL will be rounded down to zero at the organisation level in the report.
+It is part of the SDL file format that requires the final amount of SDL will be rounded down to zero at the organization level in the report.
 Hence, you shouldn't worry about this and you can proceed with your submission accordingly.

 You can check/view the final SDL contribution amount in Swingvy at: